bradut/SlingBox-Channel-Changer-Server/README.md

 <br />
 <br />

-- (Optional) In case some of your slingboxes require a specific TVGuide page, different from the rest, then add the entry 'tvGuidUrl':
+- (Optional) In case some of your slingboxes require a specific TV Guide page, different from the rest, then add the entry 'tvGuidUrl':

 ```ini
 tvGuideUrl=http://192.168.1.10/TvGuideDigitalCanada/TvGuide.html    ;<-- Add this if needed